freeman-lab/gl-scene/README.md

 # gl-scene

 Assemble simple 3d scenes using stack.gl components.
-The goal of this module is to make it easy to assemble scenes, at a slightly higher level of abstraction, while maintaining full flexibility and composability with the stack.gl ecosystem.
+The goal of this module is to make it easy to assemble scenes with objects and lights at a slightly higher level of abstraction, while maintaining full flexibility and composability with the stack.gl ecosystem.

 ### install